discretegames/runmany/README.md

 ### Also Section

 An Also Section starts with `Also:` (with no language list) and is a way to add a series of argvs or stdins to run, or to avoid repeating a Code Section header.
-It must not be the first section in the file because it needs to attach to the Code, Stdin, or Argv Section above it.
+It cannot be the first section in the file because it needs to attach to the Code, Stdin, or Argv Section above it.

 When below an Argv Section or Stdin Section, an Also Section adds an additional input to the list of argvs or stdins to run when applicable Code Sections are encountered.